 \section{Summary}

-In this research, we have studied some aspects of the topology for a hyperbolic topological black hole in the conformal Weyl gravity, the metric of which is given by Eq. (\ref{lapshyp}).
-In this sense, we analyze the existence of the event horizon, $r_+$, and the cosmological horizon, $r_{++}$, as a function of the cosmological parameter $k$, and the Weyl parameter, $\gamma$, as shown in Fig. \ref{graf1}, and we obtain their analytical expression in terms of these parameters.
-Also, the Killing vector fields are obtained and therefore four conserved quantities appear, showing the stationarity and the rotational invariance of the metric.
-These symmetries reduce our study to an unidimensional equivalent problem on an invariant plane, which is choosen to be $\phi=\pi/2$.
+In this research, we have studied the null geodesics of a non-compact hyperbolic topological black hole spacetime in conformal Weyl gravity, the metric of which is given by Eq. (\ref{lapshyp}).
+In this context, we analyze the existence of the event horizon, $r_+$, and the cosmological horizon, $r_{++}$, as a function of the cosmological parameter $k$, and the Weyl parameter, $\gamma$, as shown in Fig. \ref{graf1}, and we obtain their analytical expression in terms of these parameters.
+Also, the Killing vector fields are obtained and the associated four conserved quantities, showing the stationarity and the rotational invariance of the metric.
+These symmetries reduce our study to a unidimensional equivalent problem on an invariant plane, which is chosen to be $\phi=\pi/2$.
 A quick view of the equations of motion show us that the radial motion of photons presents the same features performed in the standard conformal Weyl gravity \cite{vo13}, and therefore, in the same way as Einstein's black holes, photons cross the horizons in a finite proper time, whereas in an external system, the photons fall asymptotically to the horizons.